Goldfields Water Supply Scheme

 The Goldfields Water Supply Scheme (Note: Also known as the Coolgardie Water Scheme in early documents and news reports) is a pipeline and dam project that delivers potable water from Mundaring Weir in Perth to communities in Western Australia's Eastern Goldfields, particularly Coolgardie and Kalgoorlie.
 The project was commissioned in 1896 and completed in 1903.

 The pipeline continues to operate today, supplying water to over 100,000 people in over 33,000 households as well as mines, farms and other enterprises.

 Water scarcity

 During the early 1890s, thousands of settlers had travelled into the barren and dry desert centre of Western Australia seeking gold, but the existing infrastructure for the supply of water was non-existent, and an urgent need arose.

-Prior to the scheme, water condensers, irregular rain, and water trains were part of the range of sources.
-Railway dams were essential for water to supply locomotives to travel to the goldfields.
+Prior to the scheme, water condensers, irregular rain, and water trains were the sources.
+Railway dams were essential for water to supply steam locomotives.